joshf26/Super-Secret-File-Locker/README.md

 ![Demo](demo.gif)

 ### Usage
-Run the following command to lock a file or directory path `./supersecretfilelocker.py <file/directory path> <pin>`.
+Run the following command to lock a file or directory `./supersecretfilelocker.py <file/directory path> <pin>`.

 The pin must be numerical.
 To use a pin longer than 4 digits, you must specify `-l` or `--long`.